• Thu, May 21, 2026

 * Data extracted from ANEEL on 07/01/2025.
 The values presented do not consider taxes and were rounded to 2 decimal places.
 The concession areas were selected considering the number of consumer units with photovoltaic systems installed

-Let's consider that the photovoltaic system injects 1.000 kWh into the grid.
-With the changes this year, 45% of the value of Wire B (equivalent to R$0,18 per kWh) is no longer compensated.
+To illustrate, let's consider a distributed generation (DG) system installed in the concession area of Equatorial-PA, which had its Connection Budget issued after January 7, 2023.
+Let's assume that the photovoltaic system injects 1.000 kWh into the grid.
+With the changes this year, 45% of the value of the B Wire (equivalent to R$ 0,18 per kWh) is no longer compensated.

-Therefore, instead of receiving a credit of R$0,94 for each kWh injected, the consumer will actually receive a reduced credit of R$0,76 per kWh injected into the grid, without considering taxes.
+Thus, instead of receiving a credit of R$ 0,94 for each kWh injected, the consumer will actually receive a reduced credit of R$ 0,76 per kWh injected into the grid, not considering taxes.
 In other words, their energy credits will be reduced by 18,68%.
+Therefore, by offsetting these 1.000 kWh injected, the consumer will forgo a credit of R$ 180,00 due to the 45% non-compensable portion of the B Wire.

 Note that the weight of Fio B in the Equatorial-PA tariff is 41%, that is, much higher than the 28% commonly used, so it is worth doing the right calculation according to the conditions of the distributor where the project is being installed.